Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets: Supplementary material of ``Non-universal Behaviors of Thermal Hall Conductance in Fractional Quantum Hall States"

 \section{Supplementary material of ``Non-universal Behaviors of Thermal Hall Conductance in Fractional Quantum Hall States"}

 In the supplementary material, we provide detailed technical analyses that support and extend the results in the main text.
 To help readers quickly locate topics of interest, we provide a summary of the content for each section below.
 In Sec.~\ref{AppendixA}, we develop the Mellin transform method in analytic number theory to study the asymptotic behavior of logarithmic generating functions and thus the finite-size and nonzero-self-energy corrections to the thermal Hall conductance (THC), with detailed discussions for Laughlin phases (chiral boson modes), different sectors in the Majorana fermion phase, and the non-Abelian modes in the Gaffnian phase.
 In Sec.~\ref{AppendixB}, we show that the THC ceases to be universal under the combined action of finite-size effects and a general dispersion relation.
 In Sec.~\ref{AppendixC}, we specialize to the Laughlin $\nu = 1/3$ state and examine its THC under the quadratic correction to the dispersion relation ($\epsilon = \alpha_1 n + \alpha_2 n^2$).
 In Sec.~\ref{AppendixD}, we provide exact derivations of the heat capacity to leading order for arbitrary power-law dispersions of Laughlin edge modes, where $\epsilon_m = \alpha_k (\Delta m)^k$.
-Finally, in Sec.~\ref{AppendixE}, we establish the general relation between the THC (or thermal current) and the partition function $Z$, independent of the underlying dispersion.
+In Sec.~\ref{AppendixE}, we establish the general relation between the THC (or thermal current) and the partition function $Z$, independent of the underlying dispersion.
+Finally, in Sec.~\ref{AppendixF}, we compute the experimental range of $\beta \alpha_1$ by using the data from previous experimental work.
+We also compare the experimental error bars of the THC measured in GaAs systems with the finite-size correction term derived in this work.